 When the food you’re cooking needs a bit more flavor, what do you reach for?
 Some spices of course!
+With a little bit of radiation on top?
+No thank you!

-They can add a lot of flavor to your cooking and have also been proven to have a wide range of anti-inflammatory and disease-reducing effects.
+Yes, spices can add a lot of flavor to your cooking and have also been proven to have a wide range of anti-inflammatory and disease-reducing effects.

 And your spices aren’t alone – They’re only one of the most commonly-irradiated foods out there.